|Best overall||Bissell MultiClean Wet Dry Vac||Check Price||

-- Overall Best Wet Dry Shop Vac: Bissell MultiClean Wet Dry Vac
+- Best overall: Bissell MultiClean Wet Dry Vac

-- Best Mini Shop Vac: Armor All 2.5 Gallon Wet Dry Vacuum
+- Best mini: Armor All 2.5 Gallon Wet Dry Vacuum

-Things to consider when choosing the best shop vac
+What to consider when buying the best shop vac

 Wall-mounted shop vacuums are powerful and offer excellent filtration and capacity, although their immobility can hold you back without an extra-long hose and fixtures to stretch your reach.
 When overall suction strength is your biggest concern, look for a machine with high horsepower.